-37. This unlawful discrimination was repeated on September 1, 2009, when, at the direction of the United States government, acting through the Treasury Department and the Auto Task Force, New GM agreed to "top-up" the pension benefits and provide health benefits to additional union-affiliated Delphi retirees, but not to the salaried retirees of Delphi.
-On information and belief, New GM's discriminatory decision was the result of significant pressure by the United States, carried out in connection with governmental policies that were politically motivated, and the result of the Treasury Department's management and control of New GM.
+37. On September 1, 2009, at the direction of the United States government, acting through the Treasury Department and the Auto Task Force, New GM agreed to "top-up" the pension benefits and provide health benefits to additional union-affiliated Delphi retirees, but not to the salaried retirees of Delphi.
+On information and belief, this discriminatory decision was the result of significant pressure by the United States, carried out in connection with governmental policies that were politically motivated, and the result of the Treasury Department's management and control of New GM.
 As a result of these actions, Plaintiffs have been denied the benefit of a top-up solely on the basis of their choice not to associate with a union, in violation of the First and Fifth Amendments to the United States Constitution.